-In paragraph 3.2, carbonate oil field is considered.
-The technology of HPAI injection is a complex of physicochemical process, and the success of applying the method on the field depends on the quality of its experimental and numerical study for the target object (Ursenbach et al., 2010).
-Before the stage of pilot testing of the technology, a thorough study of the physicochemical and thermodynamic characteristics of the corresponding processes is required, moreover, under the conditions close to the real.
-The work presented in Paragraph 3.2 is devoted to the construction and validation of laboratory-scale numerical models of oxidation experiments to provide proper HPAI kinetic model for oxidation and combustion reactions and estimate HPAI method feasibility for car oil field based on the results of oxidation studies.
-Two sets of oxidation tests were carried out, namely: high-pressure ramped temperature oxidation (HPRTO) and medium pressure combustion tube (MPCT) experiments (Gutiérrez et al., 2012; Mallory et al., 2018; Rodriguez et al., 2012).
+In Section 3.2, a carbonate oil field is considered.
+The technology of HPAI injection is a complex of physicochemical process, and the success of applying the method in the field depends on the quality of its experimental and numerical study for the target object (Ursenbach et al., 2010).
+Before the stage of pilot testing of the technology, a thorough study of the physicochemical and thermodynamic characteristics of the corresponding processes is required, moreover, close to the natural conditions.
+The work presented in Section 3.2 is devoted to the construction and validation of laboratory-scale numerical models of oxidation experiments to provide a proper HPAI kinetic model for oxidation and combustion reactions and estimate HPAI method feasibility for car oil field based on the results of oxidation studies.
+Two sets of oxidation tests were carried out, namely: highpressure ramped temperature oxidation (HPRTO) and medium pressure combustion tube (MPCT) experiments (Gutiérrez et al., 2012; Mallory et al., 2018; Rodriguez et al., 2012).
 HPRTO allows a comprehensive understanding of the oxidation behavior (Yang and Chen, 2016).
 Also, the self-ignition temperature can be obtained from such experiments.
 MPCT test, in its turn, provides stoichiometry of the reactions and flied design parameter.
 The tests were done using rock and oil samples from carbonate oil field.
-Experiment on the HPRTO was carried out to understand the oxidation reactions, which take place in the range of relatively low temperatures, during which the first consumption of oxygen by oil occurs and, as a result, the first generation of energy.
-The temperature of the first section of the combustion tube is set to a high-temperature sufficient to reach the effective high-temperature oxidation model.
+An experiment on the HPRTO was carried out to understand the oxidation reactions, which take place in a range of relatively low temperatures, during which the first consumption of oxygen by oil occurs and, as a result, the first generation of energy.
+The temperature of the first section of the combustion tube is set to a high-temperature sufficient to reach the effective hightemperature oxidation model.
 3D numerical models of HPRTO and MPCT experiments were constructed with an appropriate agreement with the design of experimental equipment to reduce constructional uncertainties (Sequera et al., 2010; Chen et al., 2014; Yang et al., 2016).
-Here we considered its multilayer design, comprehensive thermal properties, and heating regimes.
-To describe the chemical behavior of hydrocarbons during the HPAI process, we used the reaction scheme, which includes polymerization of Malthenes and Asphaltenes in the low-temperature oxidation region, thermal cracking and coke combustion in the high-temperature oxidation region (Belgrave et al., 1993).
+Here its multilayer design, comprehensive thermal properties, and heating modes are considered.
+In order to describe the chemical behavior of hydrocarbons during the HPAI process, we used the reaction scheme, which includes polymerization of maltenes and asphaltenes in the low-temperature oxidation region, thermal cracking and coke combustion in the high-temperature oxidation region (Belgrave et al., 1993).
 The matched variables include fluid production masses and volumes, temperature profiles along the tubes at different times, and produced gas composition.